Nakilon/pcbr/README.md

 ### TODO

-Illustrate this README, replace rspec with minitest.
+Add illustrate to this README.